dpTuttle/final_project/README.md

 6. The linear regression model was chosen as it could compile all X-values and make a prediction of the Y with ease.
 This model, however, requires years of data that may not be available in all situations.

+7. For Segment 3, we did not re-adjust the model as the testing and training scores were both well above 90%.
+(Training Score = 0.95817 & Testing Score = 0.96215)

+8. Ultimately, the model addresses the clients need to evaluate key economic variables against median household prices for a specific geographic area.

 ## **Dashboard**
-#### *Segment 2:*
-We will be utilizing Tableau and incorporating the following views to determine trends from our data:
+We utilized Tableau and incorporated the following views to determine trends from our data:
 * Standard Views:
   * Population of each county
   * Median House Income by Year